The art of brutality at its finest whether it's for a cause or just pure madness. Friendships are hard to find and trust is not easily earned.

 'Akame ga Kill!' does not hold back regardless of the importance of a character so no one is safe which leads to an unprecedented sea of death.
 Justice and the fight for survival are just a few of the mere reflection presented in this cruel world.

 'Shingeki no Kyojin' reflects on schemes and deception where a line could not be directly drawn between good and evil.
-The pursue for power is imminent and whoever got
+The pursue for power is imminent and whoever got their hands dirty first

 Both animes are based in a historical (or in SnK's case, a historical-like) setting.
 They are both quite graphic, and both have a very similar look in terms of the setting (eg. the look of the cities, how they're both surrounded by walls, etc...).
 Both have a group of characters fighting their enemies, though AgK has a bit more of a medieval look overall.
 They also both contain shocking (frequently graphic) scenes that are often completely unexpected.